 Once upon a time, a company grew up to become one of the world's leading children's book publishers.
-Scholastic Corporation sells more than 280 million books annually to children in the US and more than 140 other countries.
-It operates through four divisions: Children's Book Publishing and Distribution; Educational Publishing; Media, Licensing and Advertising; and International.
-It owns the rights to properties such as
+Scholastic Corporation sells books to children in more than 150 countries.
+It operates through three divisions: Children's Book Publishing and Distribution; Education; and International.
+Scholastic owns the rights to properties such as

 and is the US distributor of the

 books, the best-selling children's series of all time.
 Known for its school book fairs, Scholastic also publishes magazines, textbooks, and software for students and teachers, and produces children's TV shows.

 The company generates about 25% of sales outside of the US.
 Scholastic has long-established operations in Australia, Canada, New Zealand, and the UK, with newer holdings in China, India, and Ireland.
 Going forward, Scholastic expects to see strong growth in Asia and improved results in the UK.